google/language-resources/si/transcription.md

 # Sinhala phonemic transcription guide

+This document sets out guidelines for the phonemic transcription of colloquial Sinhala.
+The goal of phonemic transcription is to provide an accurate representation of the contrasting segments (phonemes) of the language.
+This will allow a computer (or an absolute beginner learning Sinhala as a second language) to pronounce words or sentences correctly.

-This document sets out areas in which the pronunciation of Sinhala words is either not fully predictable from their orthography, or in which the pronunciation differs from what would be expected from the orthography.
+We focus on several areas in which the pronunciation of Sinhala words is either not fully predictable from their orthography, or in which the pronunciation differs from what would be expected from the orthography.
 It is these areas of ambiguity or uncertainty that require intervention by human